openlibhums/memory-alpha/content/support/article-management/article-galleys-placeholder.md

 # Article galleys

 ## What is a galley
 A galley is the final, formatted version of an article ready for publication.
 The term originates from traditional printing, where a 'galley proof' was a typeset version of content used for final review before printing.
 In digital publishing, a galley represents the final published format of your article.
-Once an article has been accepted and copyedited, one of more galley formats are produced for publication.
+Once an article has been accepted and copyedited, one or more galley formats are produced for publication.
 These galleys are what readers will download or view when they access the published article.
+On Janeway, galleys are sometimes also referred to as "typeset files".

 You may publish a single galley (for example, PDF only) or multiple galley types for the same article (for example, PDF and XML).
 Offering multiple formats allows readers to choose how they access the journal content, based on their needs.